hatayama/uMCP/Packages/src/README.md

 }
 ```

-**Path examples**:
+**Path Examples**:
 - **Via Package Manager**: `"/Users/username/UnityProject/Library/PackageCache/io.github.hatayama.umcp@[hash]/TypeScriptServer~/dist/server.bundle.js"`
 > [!NOTE]
 > When installed via Package Manager, the package is placed in `Library/PackageCache` with a hashed directory name.
 Using the "Auto Configure Cursor" button will automatically set the correct path.

-5. Support for Multiple Unity Instances
+5. Multiple Unity Instance Support
 > [!NOTE]
-> Supports multiple Unity instances by changing port numbers.
+> Multiple Unity instances can be supported by changing port numbers.
 Assign different port numbers to each instance.

 ## Prerequisites

 > [!WARNING]
 > The following software is required:
-> - **Unity 2022.3 or higher**
+> - **Unity 2022.3 or later**
-> - **Node.js 18.0 or higher** - Required for MCP server execution
+> - **Node.js 18.0 or later** - Required for MCP server execution
 > - Install Node.js from [here](https://nodejs.org/en/download)

 ## Installation